 The Alexander Technique was discovered by Frederick Matthias Alexander (1869-1955), an actor who began his career as a Shakespearean orator and developed chronic laryngitis while performing.
 He became obsessed to get his voice back.
-He started observing himself while speaking and observed that undue muscular tension he had a vocal problem.
+He started observing himself while speaking and observed that undue muscular tension made him have a vocal problem.
 He sought a way to eliminate that restriction.
-Over time, he discovered and articulated a principle that profoundly influences health and well being: When neck tension is reduced, the head no longer compresses the spine and the spine is free to lengthen.
+Over time, he discovered and articulated a principle that profoundly influences health and well being to this day: When neck tension is reduced, the head no longer compresses the spine and the spine is free to lengthen.

 Alexander restored his own natural capacity for ease of movement by changing the way he thought while initiating an action.
 From this work on him and others, he evolved a teaching method that encourages all the body’s processes to work more efficiently – as an integrated and vibrant whole.